96005 PRIVATE LEONARD BARNETT

 10TH BATTALION NOTTS AND DERBY REGIMENT.

-Leonard Barnett was born 9th July 1898 at 13 Riley Street, Burlem, Staffordshire, he was baptised on the 7th August 1898 at St Pauls Church, Burslem.
-His parents were Leonard Barnett born 1874 at Burslem and Emily nee Cliff born 15.12.1871 at Burslem.
-Leonard and Emily were married at the St Pauls Church, Burslem in 1894 and they would have 5 children, Leonard, Joseph born 17.05.1896, Clyde born 26.02.1901, Frank born 28.03.1908 and Mary born 10.01.1914.
+Leonard Barnett was born on 9th July 1898 at 13 Riley Street, Burslem, Staffordshire.
+He was baptised on the 7th August 1898 at St Paul's Church, Burslem.
+His parents were Leonard Barnett, born 1874 at Burslem, and Emily nee Cliff, born 15.12.1871 at Burslem.
+Leonard and Emily were married at St Paul's Church, Burslem, in 1894, and they would have 5 children: Leonard, Joseph, born 17.05.1896, Clyde, born 26.02.1901, Frank, born 28.03.1908, and Mary, born 10.01.1914.

 The 1911 Census now shows the family living at 13 Dimsdale View, Porthill.
-Leonard (38) a Potters Mould Maker, Emily (39) on Home Duties, recorded as being married for 18 years with four out of seven surviving children Joseph (15) a Potters Handler, Leonard (13), Clyde (11), and Frank (3).
+Leonard (38), a Potters Mould Maker, Emily (39) on Home Duties, recorded as being married for 18 years with four out of seven surviving children, Joseph (15), a Potters Handler, Leonard (13), Clyde (11), and Frank (3).

 Records show the following personal items were returned to his mother: letters, photographs, religious book, memo book, cards, case, scissors, birth certificate, dictionary, Army attestation/enlistment forms AFW 3191,3194 and B2512.